How does this medication work? What will it do for me?

 How should I use this medication?

-Lixisenatide should be injected one hour before one of your meals.
+Lixisenatide should be injected within an hour before a meal.
 Choose the most convenient meal and inject it before that same meal each day.

 If you are also using insulin, each medication should be injected separately.